 Inventory, lb : 0

-Arrowhead spinach is available spring through summer.
+Arrowhead spinach is available year-round, with a peak season in the spring through fall.

 Recipes that include Arrowhead Spinach.
 One is easiest, three is harder.